 place for nursing

-Whether you live in a tiny apartment or your baby has a nursery, having a separate chair and space for nursing will make things so much easier for you.
+Whether you are sharing the master bedroom with your baby or the baby has a nursery, having a separate chair and space for nursing will make things so much easier for you.
 You can feed the baby without everyone else running around you and disturbing both you and the baby.
 Read this post with some awesome breastfeeding tips for moms.

 set up a portable pumping station